nubificus/vaccel-tutorials/lab1/README.md

 # lab1: build vAccel & run a simple operation

-In this short tutorial, we will go through the build process of the vAccel runtime and how you can run the `hello-world` vAccel application.
+In this short tutorial, we will go through the build process of the vAccel runtime and how you can run the `hello-world` vAccel application using one of the available back-end plugins.

 ## Building vAccelRT